dfinnis/Multilayer_Perceptron/README.md

 Provide addtional argument EPOCHS to determine length of training.
 Must be an integer between 0 & 100000.

-The default number of epochs is 15000, which is usually around when test loss reaches its minimum on default settings.
+The default number of epochs is 15000, which is usually around when test loss reaches minimum on default settings.

 ### -s --seed